 All of this feel-good exchange of goods and services was made possible by newly “unclogged” trade relations between the U.S. and China, and oddly, the City of Chicago and China.
 Thanks to the efforts of a group known as World Business Chicago, and initial friendly overtures by former Mayor Richard M. Daley, business leaders from eight Chinese cities signed on as partners of Chicago back in 2013, and finally came to look the place over this past December.
 Wang was the leader of the delegation and the first to sign on that magical dotted line.

 We like to think Chicago thinks big.
 The legacy of Mayor Daley the Second is writ large on the lakefront.
 Millenium Park, Maggie Daley Park, Northerly Island, and Lake Shore East are all from his efforts.
 Now this new mixed-use development will connect Aqua, Lake Shore East’s most famous address with the riverfront.
-Wanda Vista will straddle a tiny side street connecting the new residential areas of the Loop, feature condo space, hotel rooms, and 9,000 square feet of shopping.
+Vista will straddle a tiny side street connecting the new residential areas of the Loop.
+That zone features condo space, hotel rooms, and 9,000 square feet of shopping.
 While no firm plans of the underground space are available yet, it’s a good guess that a Jeanne Gang project will always connect to the Pedway if possible – and now that the Pedway connects the Loop to the Lake Shore through Millenium Park, it would be crazy not to expand it farther.

 Retail, restaurants that are planned to take full advantage of the views, residences and a hotel – exactly what Block 37 was supposed to be, if you recall, but this time nothing was torn down until the money was secure.
 This plan connects a popular, yet respected home-grown architectural talent with what appears to be secure funding.
 The Vista hearkens back to the heyday of Chicago architectural achievement.
 It also attempts to visually match the space, while offering more than just height to the people of the city.
 All in all, it’s a pretty hopeful plan.

 — Vicki Rector, Tour Guide